igordejanovic/remark-compose/README.md

 # Note

+- All input files are treated as jinja2 templates also with the same context given to the base template file.
+Currently there is variable `now` in the template context of `datetime` type.
+You can use it to render date/time when the slides were built.

+  In your markdown file you could have:

+      Created on {{now|dtformat("%d.%m.%Y %H:%M")}}

-Although it is motivated by remark slides it doesn't depend on remark in any way.
-You can use it for merging arbitrary files.
+- Although it is motivated by remark slides it doesn't depend on remark in any way.
+You can use it with other html/javascript slides creation lib.

 ## LICENSE